-This part corresponds to the task defined in section 4.1.
+This part corresponds to the task defined in section 4.1 above.
 Fig. 4-a shows the robot's environment before launching the tracking and locomotion tasks.
-Fig. 4-b...e show the tracking of the door during the task's execution, and when the task is completed (Fig. 4-f).
-In Fig. 5, the distance between the robot's frame \mathcal{F}n and the origin of the door's frame is plotted, in addition to the X, Y and Z components of this pose in \mathcal{F}n .
-The distance decreases from 3.94 m to 2.88 m.
-These results show then that the robot successfully tracks the door while walking the desired distance (1 m) with an error of 6 cm, which allow us to localize the robot.
+Then Fig.4-b...e show the tracking of the door during the task's execution, and when the task is completed (Fig. 4-f).

+In Fig. 5, the distance between the robot's frame \mathscr{F}n and the origin of the door's frame \mathscr{F}e is plotted, in addition to the X, Y and Z components of this pose in \mathscr{F}n .
+We can notice that the distance decreases from 3.94 m to 2.88 m.
+These results show then that the robot successfully tracks the door while walking the desired distance (1 m) with an final error of 6 cm, which allow us to localize the robot successfully.